-is the nation’s largest health insurer valued at $226B.
-We helped lead the rebrand of their visual design system.
+is the nation’s largest health insurer valued at $287B.
+We led the rebrand of their visual design system and guidelines.

 We also partnered with Klim Type Foundry to add a serif typeface to the brand.
 While the serif typeface was meant to be used secondarily, the added typeface helps extend the brand for greater flexibility when you create literally thousands of designs pieces a year.

 ICONS & ILLUSTRATION

 The brand refresh set out to extend the design language with a set of new icons and an illustration style to add visual interest and greater clarity in storytelling.
 The iconography set consists of over 100+ created icons designed with a templated grid system to allow future icons to be created with greater consistency.
 An illustration style didn't exist in the previous brand guidelines causing confusion and inconsistency.
 The new illustration style was designed to add depth, texture and personality.

 The entire project was started with the desire to unify the digital design system.
 This led to the master brand getting a refresh to make it more contemporary, consistent and flexible.
 We updated the digital design language to be cohesive with the new brand elements and design language.
 We designed a UI kit to extend the master brand into digital product design with examples of usage for websites, emails and native apps within the UnitedHealthcare ecosystem.